Karenvn/data_note/README.md

 python -m data_note --profile darwin --template_file ~/genome_note_templates/dtol_template.md bioprojects.txt
 ```

-`plant` is also available as a profile name for a subset of DToL notes.
+`plant` is the profile name for a subset of DToL notes.
 It currently inherits the Darwin table and figure plan, but gives plant notes a dedicated profile name so they can diverge later without affecting DToL notes.
 It is also the profile that adds plant flow cytometry metadata.
 It works with plant-specific templates such as:

 ```bash
 python -m data_note --profile plant --template_file ~/genome_note_templates/dtol_plant_template.md bioprojects.txt
 ```

-`psyche` is also available as a profile name for Project Psyche genome notes.
+`psyche` is the profile name for Project Psyche genome notes.
 It has its own table module, with the first extracted differences from DToL:
 - Table 3 adds assigned Merian elements and, for dual chromosome-level haplotypes, reports haplotype 1 only.
 - Table 5 includes the extra Psyche software rows.
 - Figures include a merian plot of chromosomes, generated via the [merian-busco-painter](https://github.com/Karenvn/merian-busco-painter) scripts.